joaobborges/project-workflow/README.md

-# Important Questions before starting any project
+# Important questions you should ask your client before beginning

 - How much do you plan to dedicate to this project?